openstack/skyline-console/docs/en/test/3-2-E2E-table-operation.md

 - Visit the detail page of the first row of resources and wait for the detail page to load
    - Parameter `index`, the subscript of the column where the link is located, the default is `1`
    - Parameter `waitTime`, the time to wait after loading the details page
-   - Take the image `test/e2e/integration/pages/compute/image.spec.js` as an example
+   - Take the image as an example: `test/e2e/integration/pages/compute/image.spec.js`
      1. Search
      2. Enter the details page
      3. Verification details name